joonarafael/unsecure-software/docs/security_issues.md

 ### How to perform an attack against the unsecure system yourself

 Try to login with wrong credentials.
 The response message will tell you if the user exists in the database or not.
 And if the user exists, it will tell you that the password is wrong.

+Also check the full response object from the API when loading the `/user` page.
+It will return the user's access token.

+**How to view network traffic?** Open developer tools with F12.
+Open "Network" tab and browse through the traffic history.
+Some browsers may require you to refresh the page to see the network traffic (at least _Firefox_).

 ## Issue 5 - [A07 Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/ "OWASP/Top 10: Identification and Authentication Failures")